 Hannah’s quilts are well known and loved for the high quality of workmanship and fine stitches.
 She has many quilts on consignment made by friends and family in Lancaster County.

 In September 2018, Hannah Stoltzfoos gave the quilt business to her namesake granddaughter Hannah Zook who was newly widowed with 5 children.
 Hannah has helped her grandmother in the quilt shop as a teenager.
-She is very talented with coordinating colors along with selecting beautiful fabrics and looks forward to continuing the legacy her grandmother started years ago.
+She is very talented with coordinating colors along with selecting beautiful fabrics and looks forward to continuing the attention to detail and art form her grandmother started years ago.

-Hannah Stoltzfoos is now in her 80’s and still enjoys helping with the quilts on a weekly basis.
-She enjoys the relationships she has with her quilt customers and the many people that are privileged to have her beautifully designed heirloom quilts.
+Hannah Stoltzfoos has recently passed away and has left a beautiful legacy.
+She enjoyed the relationships she had with her quilt customers and the many people that are privileged to have her beautifully designed heirloom quilts.

 Hannah’s Quilts are chosen for their beauty and quality.
 They are made individually from concept to completion by Amish and Mennonite women.
 You will find a wide variety of patterns and colors.
 Each quilt is a one of a kind masterpiece and never mass produced.
 Most of the quilts originate from the farmhouse quilt store of Hannah Zook.